gaehlerm/SoftwareEngineering/README.md

 After swapping the last two lines, this code cannot be executed anymore as the variable `shopping_list` is not initialized at the `go_shopping` function call.
 When executing the code above you will get an error, `NameError: name 'shopping_list' is not defined`.
 This prevents you from calling the functions in the wrong order.

 Long story short: make sure your functions never have side effects.
 Functions and methods should only have an effect on the class instance or, if necessary, to mutable arguments.
+If possible, enforce temporal coupling.

 ## Number of arguments
 As for the length of the function, the number of arguments should be as small as possible as well.
 This simplifies the function a lot.
 Here I try to give you a rough estimate on how many variables a function or method may have.
 But this ultimately depends on the general complexity of the code, etc.

 Now there are very few functions with zero arguments (though of course there are plenty of methods with zero arguments using class variables as a replacement for function arguments).
 These functions are the easiest, they always behave the same way.
 There’s not much to test, but at the same time there isn't much such a function can do.

 As a function has more arguments, it can contain more functionality.
 Yet at the same time the more complex it will become.
 Functions with one or two arguments are usually fairly easy to handle and they should cover most of the code.
-Try using functions with 3 arguments as rarely as possible.
+Functions with three arguments are already quite complex.
+They are hard to understand and hard to test.

 Avoid functions with more than 3 arguments whenever possible.
 This shouldn’t be a big burden.
 A plumber manages to carry all his stuff with only two hands, thanks to the invention of the tool box.
 Why shouldn't we be able to juggle everything within 3 arguments?
-We can use our equivalent to a toolbox: the data class (python) or struct (C++).
-If you don’t know how to pack all the variables you need into three struct objects, it’s time you reconsider the function design.
+We can use our equivalent to a toolbox: the data class (python) or struct (C++) [Classes].
+If you don’t know how to pack all the variables you need into three struct objects, it’s time you reconsider your function design.

 In classes the number of arguments issue becomes even worse.
 Methods can access additionally all the class variables.
 The equation is very simple,

 `Total variables = method arguments + class variables`

-Global variables should not be used, so we neglected those.
+Global variables should not be used, so we neglect those.
 Still, with having function arguments and class variables at the same time, it is very easy to exceed the recommended amount of 3 variables.
 This is the main reason why I don't recommend using classes too much, but rather use procedural programming instead.

 A method might access only a few of the class variables.
 However, one does not know until one has read all of the methods and sub-methods involved.
 Furthermore, one has to check whether a method changes the class variables or not, except if it uses the C++ `const` expression.
 It is recommended to use methods with only one or maybe two arguments to keep the complexity as low as possible.